JHGuitarFreak/UQM-MegaMod/tools/font-renderer/README.md

 Add 3 pixels to the right of the canvas:
 `mogrify -splice 3x0 -gravity East -background black *.png`

+Remove 3 pixels to the right of the canvas:
+`mogrify -chop 3x0 -gravity East *.png`

+Trim the right side by color:
+`mogrify -fuzz 10% -define trim:edges=east -trim +repage *.png`

 DPComic font made by codeman38 - http://www.zone38.net/